vinodkd/jmx.js/docs/devguide.md

 ### Building and running the code

-As mentioned in the README, you should fire the browser and point to index.html.
-If, however, you have changed `src/jsonelements.json`, you'll have to run `tools/stripcomments.sh` before the changes take effect. `tools/webserver.sh` typically handles this for you if you're using the demo server.
+As mentioned in the README, you should fire the browser and point to the html file housing `jmx.js` - which is index.html on the demo.
+If, however, you have changed `src/jsonelements.json`, you'll have to run `tools/stripcomments.sh` before the changes take effect. `tools/webserver.sh` typically handles this for you if you're using the demo.

 Code Overview
 -------------